utilitywarehouse/design-systems/packages/material/README.md

   previous styling solution `JSS`, is currently retained only to support applications that consume this library and use `makeStyles` for styling.
   *Note that this option is [being deprecated](https://github.com/utilitywarehouse/customer-ui/issues/247).*
-- **DarkModeProvider** - Manages switching between dark and light mode. *Note that dark mode is not yet supported.*
 - **MuiThemeProvider** - Provides the mui theme needed for styling components.